polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ## Stakeholders

+All chain teams are stakeholders, as implementing this feature would require timely effort on their side and would impact compatibility with older tools.

 This feature is essential for **all** offline signer tools; many regular signing tools might make use of it.
 In general, this RFC greatly improves security of any network implementing it, as many governing keys are used with offline signers.

 Implementing this RFC would remove requirement to maintain metadata portals manually, as task of metadata verification would be effectively moved to consensus mechanism of the chain.